Want to live a plastic free life? Here's how to get started in 5 easy steps.

 Check out these re-usable replacements from Nom Nom – the convenience of a pouch without the plastic price tag for the planet.

-Alternatively, ditch the plastic carton covered takeaway lunch for a reusable, plastic free lunchbox, like this one from Nature & My, made of rice husks (Ed - it's the one I use!).
+Alternatively, ditch the plastic carton covered takeaway lunch for a reusable, plastic free lunchbox, like this one from Nature & My, made of rice husks.
+Oh and don’t forget the plastic-free water bottle!

 Jen Gale is a sustainable living specialist, founder of the A Sustainable Life with Jen Gale Facebook Group and the Sustainable Life podcast.